What is the Problem?

 First, victims of even horrible wickedness on this earth are also perpetrators of sin against our holy God.

 Secondly, victims often become very self-righteous.
-That is, they always have a worse person to compare themselves to.
+That is, they always have a worse person to compare themselves to when they consider their own sin.
 So they sometimes find it difficult to think of themselves as the bad person in a story.

 Thirdly, when we present to someone who has suffered horribly that they are an offense to God, their reaction often betrays the fact that they hate God.
-They may even blame him for their circumstances.
-Rather than run to him for forgiveness, they instead are mad that He never prevented their difficulty in the first place.
+They may even blame God for their circumstances.
+Rather than run to Him for forgiveness for their own sin, they are mad that He didn’t prevent their difficulty in the first place.

-Fourthly, and this is one of the hardest pills to swallow here, if you added up all the suffering on this earth that wicked sinners have put each other through and could somehow measure it, the total aggregated “amount” of evil we have done to one another doesn’t even begin to scratch the surface of the punishment we deserve from a holy God for our sin against Him.
+Fourthly, and this is one of the hardest pills to swallow: if you add up all the suffering on this earth that wicked sinners have put each other through and could somehow measure it, the aggregated “total” of evil we have done to one another doesn’t even begin to scratch the surface of the evil we’ve perpetrated against God.
+The punishment we deserve from a holy God for our sin against Him is far greater than the afflictions we’ve suffered at the hands of other sinners.

 We can draw a couple of conclusions from these truths.
 First, victimhood is sometimes a circumstance that keeps people trusting in themselves and keeps them from seeking God.
 And second, appeasing someone else’s rebellion against their creator, even in the face of real victimization is not loving.
-You ultimately are trading them liking you in a temporary sense from spending eternity with them.
+When you do this, you are making “being liked by them” more important than spending eternity with them.

 This is compounded in the USA in 2020 by a culture of victimhood.
 We now live in a world where everyone can find something to be offended about—we are all victims.
 The same difficulties we face when trying to present God’s holiness to those who are truly victims now present themselves with nearly everyone we meet.
 To add fuel to the fires of difficulty, most Americans feel like it’s the church or someone religious who abused them.